lorenzomalferrari/codice-fiscale/README.md

 # Codice Fiscale

-Android application to calculate the Tax Code of a person born in Italy or abroad.
+Android application to calculate the Codice Fiscale of a person born in Italy or abroad.

 ## Getting Started